secrets-detector/secerts-detector/performance-testing.md

 When you run the script, it:

-1. Creates test payloads
+1. Creates asynchronous HTTP sessions for high concurrency
 2. Gradually ramps up simulated users based on your settings
 3. Sends continuous requests during the test duration
-4. Records response times and results
+4. Records response times and results with microsecond precision
-5. Analyzes the results and generates reports
+5. Analyzes the results and generates comprehensive reports

 ## Understanding Results

 After the test completes, the script generates:

-1. **CSV data**: Raw test results
+1. **CSV data**: Raw test results in CSV format for further analysis
 2. **Text summary**: Key metrics like TPS, response times, and result distribution
 3. **HTML report**: Visual representation of test results with tables and charts
-4. **Response time graph**: (If gnuplot is installed) Visual plot of response times
+4. **Response time graphs**: Visual plots showing response time distribution and trends

 ### Key Metrics